 - High School Musical series

-- Encore!: a reality show with former castmates of a high school musical.
+- Encore!: a reality show with former castmates of a high school musical, hosted by Kristen Bell.

 - The Phineas and Ferb Movie